Understanding Working Capital Lines of Credit

 Money becomes available again as payments are made May not help you build business credit

 On the plus side, this type of small business loan can help improve cash flow by providing a pool of funds you can pull from whenever you need them.
-These loans are also fast to fund.
+These lines are also fast to fund.
 And, as long as you’re investing in your business’s operating costs, you can generally use the funds however you see fit.

 In addition to funding quickly, a line of credit offers revolving funds, meaning once you fully pay off your balance, the full credit line will be available again.
 A working capital line of credit can also serve as an emergency fund — it’s there if you need it, but you won’t pay any interest if you don’t.